UBC-MDS/DSCI-532_2024_16_SilentEpidemic/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

 ## License:
-The SilentEpidemic dashboard is licensed under the terms of the MIT license and Creative Commons Attribution 4.0 International License.
+The SilentEpidemic dashboard is licensed under the terms of the MIT license and [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Please refer to [the license file](LICENSE) for more information.

 ## References:
 1. Dataset Reference: National Institute on Drug Abuse.
 (2023).
 Overdose Data 1999-2021 [Excel file].
 Retrieved from https://nida.nih.gov/sites/default/files/Overdose_data_1999-2021%201.19.23.xlsx